Investment Case: Wilson Sons

 Valuation

-In comparative terms, the table below shows that Wilson Sons is still the cheapest company in the sector:
+On a relative basis, the table below indicates that Wilson Sons remains the most attractively valued company in its sector:

 1 BDRs (Brazilian Depositary Receipts) are share certificates for companies headquartered abroad.
 They operate similarly to common shares.